ArduPilot/ardupilot_wiki/plane/source/docs/a-high-quality-bixler-1-1-build.rst

 Tuning and Flight Performance
 =============================

-To get the best motor and propeller for my build, I used eCalc, which is worth the money.
-There is a tutorial here:
+To get the best motor and propeller for my build, I used `eCalc <http://ecalc.ch>`__ , which is worth the money.
+You can also use :ref:`Drive Calculator<drivecalculator-guide>` , which is free.
-`eCalc motor and prop efficiency guide <http://ardupilot.org/plane/docs/ecalc-motor-and-prop-efficiency-guide.html?highlight=ecalc>`_

 After going through the wizard in Mission Planner, you should have a compass that points correctly, and a properly working GPS.
 I found that the initial